henkelmax/wiretap/readme.md

 - The microphone and speaker blocks will have a unique ID shown in their tooltip - Microphones and speakers with the same ID will be connected to each other
 - Don't place multiple microphones or speakers with the same ID, as this will cause issues

+## Commands

+- `/wiretap items` - Gives you a microphone and speaker (Requires OP permissions by default)

 ## Configuration

 | Property                   | Description                                                                                       | Default       |